Justintime50/harvey/README.md

 </div>

+**NOTE:** Harvey is unstable and rapidly changing.
+Although used in the wild, it's not completely documented and interfaces are changing frequently.
+Keep an eye on the project as it continues to mature.

 ## Why Docker Compose Deployments

 I've long been a fan of the simplicity of a `docker-compose` file and its usage.
 Deploying with systems such as Rancher or a self-hosted GitLab seemed too daunting with uneccessary overhead for simple projects.
 Why can't I use the same setup in production for spinning up projects as I do during development?
 Skip the environment variable injection, key stores, and references by having a system such as Harvey spin up my project by simply [using docker-compose in production](https://docs.docker.com/compose/production/).